-Hello readers, I am Pallavi, professionally a process automation engineer working with a reputed firm in Mumbai.
-The sanskrit word, Pallavi means new leaf of a plant.
-I have been trying to live upto this name since then.
+Hi, I am Pallavi a Chemical Engineer by profession working as a Graduate Research Assistant at Texas A&M University.
 New experience whether it is travel, food, drink, music, place, people, prose or poetry, it excites me.
-Looking at a scenery/situation with a fresh view is what makes one person different from another.
+Looking at a scenery/situation with a fresh perspective is what makes one person different from another.
 Personally, I am a girl who is full of life, not in a mood to leave any sphere of life unexplored and ready to learn from every rise and fall of life.
 That is the way we evolve as a better human being, isn’t it.
 An ultimate shopaholic, an unrestrained foodie, loves to read, nowadays constructively questioning the meaning of everything around her.

 To be precise I have started writing to get catharsis for that particular moment.
 With time it has become much more than that, like keeping tabs on my life, interpreting things which I wasn’t able to earlier.
 It has become my expressions.
 I expanded this horizon of expression into painting.
 At that I am not a pro but good enough to steer colors into my thoughts.